It’s hard to deal with all the things we’re supposed to do for our websites.

 Load more things, wait more time

 Any given web page is comprised of source code that contains the text, headlines and subheads that actually appear on the page.
-These days, most web pages contain a vast amount of code that you won’t see unless you peek behind the scenes.
+These days, most web pages contain vast amounts of code that you won’t see unless you peek behind the scenes.

 The more complex the site, the more resources it pulls in from outside the web page and the longer the load time.
 If your site loads slowly, think about what you can do to simplify it.
 Below are some good places to start.